 We may also be subject to more stringent state law requirements.
 For example, on September 30, 2018, California Governor Jerry Brown signed into law Senator Bill 826, which generally requires public companies with principal executive offices in California to have a minimum number of females on the company's board of directors.
 As of December 31, 2019, each public company with principal executive offices in California is required to have at least one female on its board of directors.
-By December 31, 2021, each public company will be required to have at least two females on its board of directors if the company has at least five directors, and at least three females on its board of directors if the company has at least five directors, and at least three females on its board of directors.
+By December 31, 2021, each public company will be required to have at least two females on its board of directors if the company has at least three females on its board of directors if the company has at least six directors.
 The new law does not provide a transition period for newly listed companies.
 We currently do not meet the initial current requirement.
 If we fail to comply with this new law, we could be fined by the California Secretary of State, with a \$100,000 fine for the first violation and a \$300,000 for each subsequent violation, and our reputation may be adversely affected.